 Available for qualified applicants of the surgical technology program

-Earn your Surgical Technology degree in Asheville or Knoxville
+Earn your Surgical Technology degree in Asheville, Atlanta, Knoxville, Nashville, Orlando or Pittsburgh

 Financial aid, offered through a variety of government, state, and local programs, grants, and scholarships—like Tennessee Promise, Tennessee Reconnect, South College Promise, and others—is available to those who qualify.
 To learn about your financial aid options for surgical technology, contact a member of our admissions team today.